Ricky (Trailer Park Boys): Character biography

 Ricky is a fun-loving, dim-witted slacker who enjoys marijuana, Jalapeño Potato Chips, pepperoni, chicken chips, licorice, cigarettes, ravioli, chicken fingers, fish sticks, and alcoholic beverages.
 He is also a fast-talking schemer.
 His daughter Trinity is a kleptomaniac and his ex-girlfriend, Lucy, is a stripper.
 He and Julian have been best friends since they were kids.

 In the 1999 original black-and-white Trailer Park Boys movie, Ricky used cocaine with his friend Julian, which he references in the first episode of season one: as he is getting out of prison, he tells the camera crew Julian hired that "[Julian]'s the one force-feeding me drugs and every other goddamn thing. ..."
 Ricky and Julian have been best friends since childhood and are almost codependent, with Ricky relying on his friend to guide him and keep his antics in check.
 While good-natured towards his friends and family, Ricky is also selfish, foul-mouthed, volatile, and aggressive, and almost always manages to anger, offend, and alienate those around him.
 He has always been a troublemaker and often refuses to take responsibility for his actions, illegal or otherwise.

 He seems to believe that any form of evidence of wrongdoing can be dispensed by simply flinging it into the air from where he is standing or by submerging it in a nearby lake.
 As a result, the grounds of the trailer park and the lake are littered with evidence of crimes.
-A lifetime of drinking, smoking dope, and slacking off have left Ricky with a below-average intelligence, for which he is often ridiculed.
+A lifetime of drinking, smoking dope, shoplifting, vandalism, destruction of property, theft and slacking off have left Ricky with a below-average intelligence, for which he is often ridiculed.
 Even Ricky considers himself stupid, having repeatedly failed grades before entirely dropping out of school after Grade 9.
 It is only in Season 2 that Ricky resumes his education; he eventually passes Grades 10 and 11 only to fail Grade 12 in Countdown to Liquor Day.
 However, he has moments of cleverness and displays practical expertise, as in growing marijuana (at which his skill is unsurpassed), fixing cars, siphoning gas, playing ball hockey, and cooking.
 He is also extremely adept at fast-talking, negotiating himself and his friends out of seemingly impossible situations with a mixture of quick thinking, confident acting and overwhelming subjects with nonsensical yet somehow credible arguments.
 Though characters such as Lahey or the police deride him as a loser and a criminal, he's devoted to his friends and family, especially to his daughter Trinity.
 In the Season 3 premiere, after discovering that he squandered all of his earnings on a successful drug deal from Season 2, Ricky was forced to pick between purchasing his own trailer or buying encyclopedias that he ordered for Trinity; Ricky chose the latter at the expense of having to kiss Lahey's bare buttocks in front of the rest of the trailer park residents after losing a bet with him.